 On the infrastructure side, the Harvest Water Pumping Station and Elk Grove Transmission Main reached their 60% design milestones.
 Other pipeline segments—the Franklin/Eschinger, Central/South, and West Distribution Pipelines—neared 100% design.
 Lastly, 50% design drawings for the On Farm Connection Assemblies were submitted for review by staff.

 Harvest Water is being developed by Regional San and has the potential to deliver up to 50,000 acre-feet per year (AFY) of drought-resistant recycled water to irrigate more than 16,000 acres of local permanent agriculture and habitat conservation lands in south Sacramento County.
 The recycled water will be used in-lieu of pumping groundwater.
 Additionally, Harvest Water will include ecosystem management activities and wintertime application of recycled water for wildlife habitat purposes.
 The California Water Commission announced that Regional San will receive up to $291.8 million in Proposition 1 grant funding through the Water Storage Investment Program (WSIP) to help make Harvest Water a reality for the Sacramento region.
 The WSIP funding was awarded based on the public benefits expected as a result of Harvest Water.

-The Harvest Water team is currently conducting extensive outreach and coordination with local growers and beginning preliminary design for the pumpstation and distribution system to convey recycled water from the Sacramento Regional Wastewater Treatment Plant near Elk Grove to agricultural lands in southern Sacramento county.
-Construction is anticipated to begin in 2023, with recycled water delivered to agricultural customers beginning in 2025
+The Harvest Water team is currently conducting extensive outreach and coordination with local growers and beginning preliminary design for the pump station and distribution system to convey recycled water from the Sacramento Regional Wastewater Treatment Plant near Elk Grove to agricultural lands in southern Sacramento county.

 click map to enlarge